cipolleschi/Cocoapods-Deprecation-Exploration/SPM/README.md

 The separate Swift Package for the binaries still requires the `${BUILD_DIR}/${CONFIGURATION}-${PLATFORM_NAME}/ReactNative.framework/Headers` header search path, while shipping the prebuild together with the source code seems not to require it.

 Building in Debug mode, the binaries are debuggable and we can step into the code easily.

+**Update:**
+Shipping everything in a single Swift PM breaks the build scripts and requires some changes in the build script.

+Given how cheap is to ship two Package.swift files, one for the source code and one for the binaries, I'd go for the second solution.

 ## ReactNativeApp folder